The UK's referendum on whether to Leave or Remain in the EU put the national media spotlight on UK fisheries for the first time in decades.

 Fishing quotas for market?

-As can already been seen through high quota leasing prices in the UK, a quota market, at least as proposed, would only increase the market power of the large actors and result in small-scale fishers leaving the industry in large numbers (as has been the case with individual transferable quotas used elsewhere).
-This effect may be the implicit objective of a quota market, but critically it would harm fishing communities and work against the stated objectives of the UK government.
-In fact, in the last election every political party manifesto promised to do more to help ensure that coastal fishers, and the communities that rely on them, are supported.
+A quota market would increase the market power of the large actors and result in small-scale fishers leaving the industry in large numbers (as has been the case with individual transferable quotas used elsewhere).
+This would harm fishing communities and work against the stated objectives of the UK government.

 From fishing quotas to days-at-sea?